Atlantis: The Lost Empire: Animation

-At the peak of its production, 350 animators, artists and technicians were working on Atlantis at all three Disney animation studios: Walt Disney Feature Animation (Burbank, California), Disney Feature Animation Florida (Orlando), and Disney Animation France (Paris).
+At the peak of its production, 350 animators, artists and technicians were working on Atlantis at all three Disney animation studios: Walt Disney Feature Animation (Burbank, California), Walt Disney Feature Animation Florida (Orlando), and Disney Animation France (Paris).
 The film was one of the few Disney animated features produced and shot in 35mm anamorphic format.
-The directors felt that a widescreen image was crucial, as a nostalgic reference to old action-adventure films presented in the CinemaScope format (2.39:1), noting Raiders of the Lost Ark as an inspiration.
+The directors felt that a widescreen image was crucial, as a nostalgic reference to old action-adventure films presented in the CinemaScope format (2.35:1), noting Raiders of the Lost Ark as an inspiration.
 Because switching to the format would require animation desks and equipment designed for widescreen to be purchased, Disney executives were at first reluctant about the idea.
 The production team found a simple solution by drawing within a smaller frame on the same paper and equipment used for standard aspect ratio (1.66:1) Disney-animated films.
 Layout supervisor Ed Ghertner wrote a guide to the widescreen format for use by the layout artists and mentioned that one advantage of widescreen was that he could keep characters in scenes longer because of additional space to walk within the frame.
 Wise drew further inspiration for the format from filmmakers David Lean and Akira Kurosawa.

 The film's visual style was strongly based upon that of Mike Mignola, the comic book artist behind Hellboy.
 Mignola was one of four production designers (along with Matt Codd, Jim Martin, and Ricardo Delgado) hired by the Disney studio for the film.
 Accordingly, he provided style guides, preliminary character, and background designs, and story ideas.
 "Mignola's graphic, the angular style was a key influence on the 'look' of the characters," stated Wise.
 Mignola was surprised when first contacted by the studio to work on Atlantis.
 His artistic influence on the film would later contribute to a cult following.